 Glycemic Index Chart - Calculator

 Note: The glycemic index measures how quickly a food raises blood sugar levels.
-However, since these foods (Fish and seafood) contain very little carbohydrates, they do not have a glycemic index value.
+However, since these foods (Fish and seafood) contain minimal carbohydrates, they do not have a glycemic index value.
 The glycemic index only applies to foods that contain carbohydrates.

 Fish Calories per Serving Calculator